eneliviu/drf-backend-api/README.md

 More details about the API are provided in the [Usage and Screenshots](#usage-and-screenshots) section.

 [*Back to top*](#)

 ## Project structure

 ### ***Lovingescapades*** project consists of four apps:

-### 1. `trip`
+### 1. `profiles`
+The user profile app offers two primary sections:
+- Profile update section for editing basic user information such as username, first and last name, and email address.
+- Functionality for posting and deleting testimonials, which are subject to admin approval before appearing on the landing page.

+### 2. `trips`
 This app features the `Dashboard` page, allowing users to:
 - View updated counts of trips, uploaded photos, and testimonials awaiting approval.
 - Decide if new trip information will be shared publicly or kept private.
 Public trips are mapped on the landing page, while private trips are visible only to the authenticated user.
 - Quickly access trip details through trip card elements, which provide basic trip information (destination, start and end dates, creation date) along with options to edit/delete trips and upload/delete photos.
 - Display approved user testimonials on the landing page and map the locations of shared trips.

-### 2. `user_profile`
-The user profile app offers two primary sections:
-- Profile update section for editing basic user information such as username, first and last name, and email address.
-- Functionality for posting and deleting testimonials, which are subject to admin approval before appearing on the landing page.

-### 3. `contact`
+### 3. `likes`
 This app provides essential functionality for site visitors to send inquiries to the site admin via a dedicated form.

-### 4. `gallery`
+### 4. `followers`
 - Hosts the photo gallery where all publicly shared photos by registered users can be viewed by any visitor.
 - Users can publish photos even if they choose not to make the associated trip information public.
 - Each photo in the gallery includes a like icon and basic trip details, though the feature for sending and receiving likes has not been implemented yet.